 \section{Conclusions}

 In this paper we have presented the dynamics of two different swimming modes, namely the extended and wrapped modes of monotrichous type bacteria.
 Under bulk conditions the extended mode swims faster and more efficiently than the wrapped mode.
 However, under strong confinement the efficiency of the wrapped mode improves faster than for the extended mode.
+For a wide number of flagella shapes, with different lengths and wavelengths, the bacterium in the wrapped mode swims more efficiently.
+For both swimming modes the flagellum rotation translation coupling is enhanced by the pipe confinement (\cite{Liu2014a, Vizsnyiczai2020}).
+However, the drag on the bacterium body is also increased and only for the wrapped mode the enhanced flagellum coupling is the dominant effect.
+The flow fields around the bacterium suggest that the wrapped mode works as an Archimedes' screw helping to transport the fluid displaced by the motion of the bacterium.
+Such screw-like configuration improves the swimming efficiency.

-For a wide number of flagella shapes, with different lengths and wavelengths, the bacteria in the wrapped mode swim more efficiently.
-These results are complementary to the experimental work of Kinosita et al. where the bacteria \emph{Burkholderia} adopting the wrapped mode was observed to glide in very narrow ducts \cite{Kinosita2018}.
+These results are complementary to the experimental work of Kinosita et al. where the bacteria \emph{Burkholderia} adopting the wrapped mode was observed to glide in very narrow ducts (\cite{Kinosita2018}).
 It seems that, either by gliding over a substrate or by means of hydrodynamic interactions, the wrapped mode promotes the motion of bacteria on tight confinements.
-It is interesting to note that some bipolar flagellated bacteria can display a wrapped and an extended mode simultaneously, where the flagellum at the front pole wraps around the body and the rear one remains extended \cite{Murat2015, Constantino2018, Thormann2022, Bansil2023}.
+It is interesting to note that some bipolar flagellated bacteria can display a wrapped and an extended mode simultaneously, where the flagellum at the front pole wraps around the body and the rear one remains extended (\cite{Murat2015, Constantino2018, Thormann2022, Bansil2023}).
 Such mixed mode could present some advantages under confinement that should be investigated.